ashn-dot-dev/lumpy/README.md

 Hello, world!
 ```

-Lumpy uses value semantics, so assignment operations copy the contents (i.e.
+Lumpy uses value semantics, meaning assignment operations copy the contents
-the "value") of an object when executed.
-After an assignment statement such as
+(i.e. the "value") of an object when executed.
+After an assignment statement
-`a = b`, the objects `a` and `b` will contain separate copies of the same
+such as `a = b`, the objects `a` and `b` will contain separate copies of the
-value.
-Lumpy also performs equality comparisons based on structural equality,
+same value.
+Lumpy also performs equality comparisons based on structural
-so if two object have the same contents, then they are considered to be equal.
+equality, so if two objects have the same contents, then they are considered to
+be equal.

 ```
 # examples/value-semantics-and-structural-equality.lumpy